janaagaard75/FilmFilter/evaluation/todomvc-redux-react-typescript/README.md

 No index files to avoid files with the same names.

+I like that everything has a specific place in the code, so thing are generally sorted alphabetically.

 ## To do

 - Follow Redux's example of deviding into presentation components and container components, as described in their [Todo List Example](http://redux.js.org/docs/basics/ExampleTodoList.html).